TFCG

 • He refers to humans as "strays"

-• He watches the audience, not just performs
+• He watches the audience, performs

 • He notices Pierrot's fixation on you

-Harlequin's Act — "The Poison"
+Harlequin's Act: "The Poison"

 Harlequin's performance is where Day 1's route tension begins.